Plaw Hatch Farm Housing Appeal

 The Pixton 3rd Age Project

 Within the Forest Row area, in recent years there has been a clear need expressed for some form of accommodation for older people which can offer more than just a basic room and a communal lounge where the TV is never switched off.
 St Anthony’s Trust, together with the Anthroposophical Society in Sussex and Emerson College have formed a project group to look at the possibility of converting Pixton House at Emerson College into a different kind of residential accommodation, which we are calling the Pixton Third Age Project (P3A).
-The aim is to offer older people not only attractive small flats for independent living but also access to all the cultural facilities and beautiful grounds of the college – and with the added bonus of being part of the Emerson community.
+The aim is to offer older people not only attractive small flats for independent living but also access to all the cultural facilities and beautiful grounds of the college – and with the added bonus of being part of the Emerson Living and Learning community.

-The intention is to provide around twenty apartments for older people within Grade II-listed Pixton House.
+The intention is to provide around seventeen apartments for older people within Grade II-listed Pixton House.
 Pixton will not be a care home but a “co-housing” scheme with an emphasis on residents as individuals leading autonomous lives within a supportive community, while having access to all of the cultural facilities at Emerson College.
 We are also actively pursuing the possibility of providing an anthroposophically-trained care team, whose services could be called on by residents in need of physical care.

 How to get involved